 - U11 waste exemption: spreading waste to benefit non-agricultural land

 You must apply for an environmental permit if you want to:

 - carry out a treatment activity, or treat or deposit more waste than this exemption allows

 - spread dredging spoil on land, or use dredging spoil in construction, but cannot comply with the conditions in the related exemptions

 Register a D1 exemption

-You need to register this exemption with us if you meet the requirements.
+You must register this exemption with the Environment Agency if you meet the requirements.